-Format Of The Events:
+Format of the Events:

-October 15 – 26, 2018: Workshops, seminars, discussions and information sessions on financial safety, youth safety, community safety, road safety and Family Safety will be held at multiple locations across Scarborough at community service organizations, libraries, Hub, etc. Youth safety events will be held in selected schools in Scarborough.
+Workshops and Events: From Oct 7 to 18, 2019, workshops, seminars, discussions and information sessions on financial safety, youth safety, community safety, road safety and Family Safety will be held at multiple locations across Scarborough at community service organizations, libraries, Hub, etc. Youth safety events will be held in selected schools in Scarborough.

 If you are interested in organizing a safety workshop in your location or in the community,

-- Complete and submit the Confirmation of participation form to [email protected] – TEQ LIP_Scarborough Safety Week October 15 to 26 2018 – Confirmation of Participation
+- Complete and submit the Confirmation of participation form to [email protected]

 - Create a flyer to promote the event and share with us.
 TEQ LIP will promote your event/ workshop.
 The event will be added to the Safety Week workshop Calendar and published here.
 You can use your own template or the template that was created by the planning committee for the safety week.
-Please contact Mani Mahadeva for the template.
+Please contact Mani Mahadeva ([email protected]) for the template.

 Organizing Committee Members